Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- This contest's total is 11.4 points under the 73.9 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 73.9 points per game, 11.4 more than this contest's over/under.

-- Red Wolves games this season feature an average total of 66.4 points, a number 3.9 points higher than Saturday's over/under.
+- The average total in Red Wolves games this season is 66.4, 3.9 points more than Saturday's total of 62.5.

-- In 2021, games involving the Bobcats have averaged a total of 57.3 points, 5.2 fewer than this game's set over/under.
+- The 57.3 PPG average total in Bobcats games this season is 5.2 points fewer than this game's over/under.

 Arkansas State Stats and Trends

-- Arkansas State has five wins against the spread in 11 games this year.
+- Arkansas State has played 11 games, with five wins against the spread.

-- Arkansas State's games this year have eclipsed the over/under in 30% of its opportunities (three times in 10 games with a set point total).
+- Arkansas State has eclipsed the over/under in 30% of its opportunities this year (three times over 10 games with a set point total).

-- Arkansas State is 1-0 against the spread and 1-1 overall in games when it puts up more than 34 points.
+- Arkansas State is 1-0 against the spread and 1-1 overall this season when the team puts up more than 34.0 points.

 - In games that Arkansas State picks up more than 428.7 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Red Wolves have turned the ball over 10 more times (22 total) than the Bobcats have forced a turnover (12) this season.
+- The Red Wolves have turned the ball over 22 times this season, 10 more turnovers than the Bobcats have forced (12).

 - Find the latest spread and moneyline odds for Arkansas State at SISportsbook.